gfcm/gfcmSTAR/README.md

 install_github("gfcm/gfcmSTAR", build_vignettes=TRUE)
 ```

+*Site installation (e.g. GFCM RStudio Server)*

+General users on the GFCM RStudio Server do not need to install the package,
+since the administrator has already installed the newest version in the site
+library.

-To install the gfcmSTAR package in a site library (e.g. on the GFCM RStudio
+To install the gfcmSTAR package in the site library, the system administrator
-server _as administrator_), the 2nd library path should be specified:
+specifies the 2nd library path:

 ```R
 install_github("gfcm/gfcmSTAR", build_vignettes=TRUE, lib=.libPaths()[2])
 ```

-General users on the GFCM RStudio server will then be able to use it without
-installing it.

 Usage
 -----